nasa/content-guide/_pages/our-approach/content-principles.md

 Be willing to be surprised about who’s reading your work.

+User engagement is vital.Be crisp.

 ## Build trust.

 Talk like a person.

 Tell the truth.

-Use positive language and concrete examples.
+Use positive language and concrete or realtime examples.

 ## Start small and iterate.

-Make sure your content works for users.
+Make sure your content is understood by most of the users.
 Don’t be afraid to scrap what’s there and start over.

 Write a draft, test it out, gather feedback, and keep refining.